Schedule monitoring jobs - Amazon SageMaker

 With a monitoring schedule, SageMaker can start processing jobs to analyze the data collected during a given period.
 In the processing job, SageMaker compares the dataset for the current analysis with the baseline statistics and constraints that you provide.
 Then, SageMaker generate a violations report.
 In addition, CloudWatch metrics are emitted for each feature under analysis.

 SageMaker provides a prebuilt container for performing analysis on tabular datasets.
-Alternatively, you could choose to bring your own container as outlined in the Bring Your Own Containers topic.
+Alternatively, you could choose to bring your own container as outlined in the Support for Your Own Containers With Amazon SageMaker Model Monitor topic.

 You can create a model monitoring schedule for your real-time endpoint or batch transform job.
 Use the baseline resources (constraints and statistics) to compare against the real-time traffic or batch job inputs.